SHAKAR-AFZAL/PHISHING-EMAIL-DETECTOR-USING-AI-PROJECT/README.md

 ## Conclusion
 The machine learning model successfully detects phishing emails with high accuracy and recall.
 The combination of **CountVectorizer** and **Logistic Regression** provides a fast and efficient baseline solution.

-This system can help organizations to:
+This system can help the organizations to:

 - Enhance overall email security
 - Reduce phishing risks